Tim Drake: Costumes

 In the 2016 DC Rebirth relaunch, Tim Drake maintains the role of the Red Robin.
 This Red Robin costume serves as a homage to his first Robin costume.
 His costume is returned to a similar look as his original Robin costume consisting of a red torso, yellow utility belt, black pants, green short sleeves, gloves, and boots.
 He also has a new cape that is black on the outside and yellow on the inside, similar to the Robin cape.
 While his Red Robin suit is similar to his first Robin suit, it has two "R"s as his logo instead of one, to show that he is no longer Robin and now the Red Robin.
 The mask is similar to his New 52 domino mask.
 His bo staff remains his primary weapon.

 With the revived Young Justice series, Tim has returned to the identity of Robin.
 His new costume shares similarities with his DC Rebirth suit; however, it has various adjustments and revisions.
 His suit still has the red torso, black pants, and armored sleeves; however, his pants now merge into split-toed boots with green highlights, losing the green leg guards.
 He has replaced the bulkier arm guards with smaller arm guards with blades similar to Damian Wayne's Robin suit.
 His cape, while still black and gold, is now scalloped to look similar to his later OYL cape.
 Tim's double-R logo has been replaced with his original single "R" logo.
 He continues to use a bo-staff as his primary weapon.

 For a brief period in Young Justice, Tim adopted the Drake identity, wielding a bo staff and wearing a capeless brown suit with black on the arms and boots and gold accents, before returning to his original Robin costume in Young Justice (vol. 3) #19.

+In the 2025 Batman series, Tim Drake takes on a significantly redesigned costume, sporting a more angular red-and-yellow design and missing the prominent green of other Robin costumes.
+The "R" logo is yellow, and more angular than previous designs.
+This costume is designed to match with the new Batman costume from the same series.